 Many lenders will award lower variable rates for shorter terms.
-At CommonBond, you could score a variable rate ranging from 2.93% - 9.67%, the lowest rate reflecting a 5-year repayment term.
+At CommonBond, you could score a variable rate ranging from 3.80% to 9.36%, the lowest rate reflecting a five-year repayment term.

 When your variable rate changes, your payments change.
 That’s because you’re making payments on both your loan’s principal amount and its accruing interest.
 That’s how student loan interest works.

-Depending on the lender, your rate could change monthly, quarterly, or annually.
-Because Discover bases its variable rates on three-month London Interbank Offered Rate (LIBOR) changes, for example, your payment amount could change every three months.
+Depending on the lender, your rate could change monthly, quarterly or annually.
+For example, some lenders might base their variable rates on changes to the benchmark three-month London Interbank Offered Rate (LIBOR), so your payment amount could change every three months.